Quark (company): Ownership and management

-Parallax Capital Partners subsequently acquired Quark Software Inc. from Platinum Equity on July 12, 2017, stating their intentions to invest in growing the company's new content automation business through organic growth and acquisitions.
+Parallax Capital Partners subsequently acquired Quark Software Inc. from Platinum Equity on July 12, 2017.

 On June 1, 2021, Quark appointed Martin Owen, former SVP of Products at Erwin (now Quest Software), as its new CEO.

+The company was acquired by Zax.ai in April 2026.

 Products

 Quark's first products were word processing software for the Apple II and Apple III.
 In 1987, it released its best known product, QuarkXPress, for Apple Macintosh.
 In 1992, it also released the product for Microsoft Windows.

 In the 1990s, QuarkXPress 3.x gained around 90% market share of page layout applications.
 Its editorial workflow system, called Quark Publishing System, sold almost a thousand times to magazines and newspapers.

 The company announced a picture editing application, QuarkXPosure, which was never released, and a multimedia authoring add-on XTension for QuarkXPress, QuarkImmedia.
 Neither is part of Quark's portfolio anymore.
 The company briefly purchased and marketed a standalone multimedia authoring program, mTropolis, before discontinuing it in the late 1990s.

 Quark acquired two companies creating add-ons for QuarkXPress and InDesign, ALAP in 2005 and Gluon in 2010.

 Reflecting a shift towards Web-based word-processing tools such as Office 365 and Google Docs, in November 2014, Quark announced the release of a new authoring tool, Quark Author.